Widget logic allows you to control under what conditions a sidebar widget will appear on your site.

-When the plugin is active, you’ll see a dashed blue line with additional options beneath each widget (outlined in red to the right) in the widget editing interface.
+When the plugin is active, you’ll see a dashed blue line with additional options beneath each widget (outlined in red below) in the widget editing interface.

 By default, the widget will be visible at all times.
 If you select options from the “Show widget when visiting” menu, you can limit it to show only in specific contexts.
 Use control-click to select multiple options.
 You can show the widget on…

 - only the homepage, or every page except the homepage

 - only pages (anything you can access from the “Pages” tool in the dashboard menu) or only non-pages (a post or category)

 - only in a specific category (including every post in that cateogory)

 - only on a specific page (and all children of that page)

 When viewing a site in the Meerkat theme, a context sensitive widget will have a blue arrow at the left of the widget title (outlined in red, to the right) to indicate that it is more closely related to the current content than other widgets.